ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 The synchronous concurrency model of Céu greatly diverges from multithreaded and actor-based models (e.g. *pthreads* and *erlang*).
-On the one hand, there is no real parallelism at the synchronous kernel of the language (i.e., no multi-core execution).
+On the one hand, there is no preemption or real parallelism at the synchronous core of the language (i.e., no multi-core execution).
 On the other hand, accesses to shared variables among trails are deterministic and do not require synchronization primitives (i.e., *locks* or *queues*).

-Céu provides static memory management based on lexical scopes and does not require a garbage collector.
+Céu provides static memory management based on lexical scope and does not require a garbage collector.

 Céu integrates safely with C, particularly when manipulating external resources